DefenderOfBasic/notebook/source/content/Reviews/Sam Senchal - God Conjecture.md

 > The shaman's role parallels that of a systems administrator—someone who understands the local rules well enough to intervene

+> this phase established the crucial insight that would drive all subsequent religious development: the intuition that invisible forces with agency shape visible reality

+2. Shamanic Complexification (30,000 BCE): The Discovery of Alternative Realities

 ---

 #### Section 2